Fayetteville police crisis intervention program draws awards from social workers | Arkansas Democrat Gazette

 Jennings was the first social worker to join the program as an intern in 2020.

-Reynolds and Jennings were lauded for securing about $900,000 in federal grant funding since 2021 to hire full-time sworn and non-sworn personnel in the division, which focuses on reducing the criminalization of those experiencing a mental health crisis, homelessness and addiction.
+Reynolds and Jennings were lauded for securing about $900,000 in federal grant funding since 2021 to hire full-time sworn and non-sworn personnel in the division, which focuses on reducing criminalization in situations where individuals need social services.

-The aim of the Police Department's crisis intervention team is to get more people the help they need with fewer people stuck in jail when they don't need to be there.
+The aim of the Police Department's crisis intervention team is to get more people the help they need with fewer people serving jail time .
 The idea also is to reduce encounters that involve use of force.

 Overarching goals of the program include:

-Reducing the criminalization of people who suffer from substance abuse, homelessness and mental health issues.
+Reducing the criminalization of people who suffer from substance abuse, homelessness or mental health issues.

 Identifying victims of crime who would benefit from additional community resources and/or counseling.